-Left to Right: Sam Guy, Jack Byrne, Jaimie Veale, Tāwhanga Nopera, and Kyle Tan
+Left to Right: Ryan Bentham, Jack Byrne, Jaimie Veale, Ashe Yee, Tāwhanga Nopera, Kyle Tan and Sam Guy

 Jack Byrne is a health and human rights researcher based in Tāmaki Makaurau / Auckland, working part-time as the Research Officer on this survey.
 He has written national and regional reports on trans health and is a tauiwi trans man born in Māwhera / Greymouth, of Irish descent

-Sam Guy is a Masters student at the University of Waikato / Te Whare Wānanga o Waikato.
+Sam Guy worked on the project as part of his Masters studies at the University of Waikato / Te Whare Wānanga o Waikato.
 His qualifications are in Health Science and Public Health.
 He is a cisgender man of Ngāti Maru (Hauraki) whakapapa.

 Dr Tāwhanga Nopera is a takatāpui artist and researcher of Ngāti Whakaue whakapapa.
 Tāwhanga works in kaupapa Māori approaches towards addressing historical trauma and promoting healthy sexual and gendered identities.

-Ashe Yee is a Psychology Honours graduate from Newcastle, Australia, based in Hamilton, and working as a volunteer in data review and analysis on this survey.
+Ashe Yee is a Psychology Honours graduate from Newcastle, Australia, based in Hamilton, and she has been working as a Research Assistant on this project.
 Her research interests lie in the welfare and wellbeing of sexual and gender minority groups.
-She is a tauiwi trans woman with Australian Aboriginal and Chinese whakapapa.
+Ashe is a tauiwi trans woman with Australian Aboriginal and Chinese whakapapa.

 Other staff and postgraduate students and staff at the University of Waikato / Te Whare Wānanga o Waikato are supporting this project as reviewers and will help to analyse the data we collect.